Best Productivity Apps for Founders in 2026

 What is the cheapest effective productivity stack for founders?

-Aftertone (£100 one-time, Mac) + Notion (free) + Linear (free) + Cal.com (free) + Todoist free tier.
+Aftertone ($30/month, Mac) + Notion (free) + Linear (free) + Things 3 ($49.99 one-time) + Cal.com (free) + Todoist free tier.
 This covers calendar, task management, focus execution, weekly review, company knowledge, product management, and scheduling links.
-Total first-year cost: £100.
-Total from year two: £0.
+Annual ongoing cost: $360.
+Things 3 is a one-time purchase — the stack costs $410 in year one and $360 per year thereafter.